wireapp/wire-server/docs/reference/Make_Docker_and_Qemu_for_Wire_Haskellers.md

 $
 ```

-[TODO: this is really cool, but it may be easier to digest if we just point the reader to the places in the Makefile where this happens.  anyway that's where i looked; i don't have a lot of trust that my understanding of how what i see here relates to what's in the Makefile.  the abuse in the next example ("functions") is simple enough for me to be comfortable with it :-).  perhaps you can just leave this one in as well and explain better how to read around it?]

 There's a lot to unpack there, so let's start with the simple part, the conditionals.
 The conditionals are checking for equality, in all cases.
 First, we check to see if LOCALARCH is empty.
 This can happen if dpkg was unavailable, and the user did not supply a value on the make command line or in the user's bash environment. if that happens, we use make's built in error function to display an error, and break out of the Makefile.
 The second and third conditionals decide on the values of ARCHES and NAMES.
 Earlier, we determined the default selection for DIST was DEBIAN, so this pair just allows the user to select ALPINE instead. note that the variable assignments in the conditionals are using the overrideable form, so the end user can override these on make's command line or in the user's environment. mac users will want to do this, since they don't have QEMU available in the same form, and are limited to building X86 and AMD64 architecture.

 Note that conditionals are evaluated when the file is read, once.
-This means that we don't have the ability to use them in our rules, or in our functions, [TODO: i don't understand the rest of the sentence.]
+This means that we don't have the ability to use them in our rules, or in our functions, [TODO: I don't understand the rest of the sentence.]
 and have to abuse other operations in a manner that should be familiar to you...

 Now, back to our sed abuse.